COVID UPDATE - THE GALLERY IS TEMPORARILY CLOSED TO VISITORS

 Love The Last is a social movement driven by public art to raise awareness, funds and support for some of the world’s most endangered species.
 Monumental artists, Gillie and Marc, want to create sculptures all around the world that tell the stories of these endangered species to drive positive change and ensure these animals don’t leave us forever.

-FEATURED ARTWORKSView all
+NEW ARTWORKSView all

 Michael Aisner, Vice President | RXR Realty, New York City